 Teaching in Tennessee as America's first Jim Crow laws were being written, Winchell was a product of a society that was as racist as it was pious.
 It's easy to sneer at Winchell, but he was no worse than plenty of his contemporaries, evolutionist and fundamentalist alike.
 Evolutionist Ernst Haeckel had divided humans into a dozen different species, just as great-chain-of-being creationist Charles White had juxtaposed "low" humans with "high" apes.
 Decades after Winchell's death, Roy Chapman Andrews, perhaps the real-life inspiration for Indiana Jones, would write about the "unequal progress" of different races in Meet Your Ancestors.

 Almost a century would elapse between Winchell's polygenist pamphlet and the Civil Rights Act.
 In between, there would be more Jim Crow laws, more segregation, eugenics movements at home and abroad, and even rallies insisting that "race mixing is communism."
-Odious as his racial reasoning may be, he deserves to be judged in context.
+Odious as his racial reasoning was, he wasn't alone.

-Narrative text and graphic design © by Michon Scott - Created June 14, 2011
+Narrative text and graphic design © by Michon Scott - Updated April 5, 2018